1

 Webjet Business advantage

 WBT does not charge its percentage fee on change-related costs.
 No change fees, no additional margin on fare differences.
-The only costs are what the airline charges directly.
+That’s $3,375 in CT change fees alone that would be eliminated.

 86